njfamirm/decap-cms-github-backend/README.md

 ## Usage

-Read [A Step-by-Step Guide to Self-Hosting Decap CMS ](https://www.njfamirm.ir/en/blog/self-hosting-decap-cms/) from my website to learn how can use this service.
+Read [A Step-by-Step Guide to Self-Hosting Decap CMS without Netlify ](https://medium.com/@njfamirm/a-step-by-step-guide-to-self-hosting-decap-cms-5425ab44abca) from medium to learn how can use this service.